-2.3 Activating the System
+2.2 Activating the System

-The EC400 system has a shutdown feature that should be used when the vehicle is in storage or is not being used for long periods of time.
+The EC600 system has a shutdown feature that can be used when the vehicle is in storage.
 This allows the leisure electronics to be turned off when not required to save battery power.
-When in the off state the alarm and tracking system supplies are still active, most other supplies are turned off.
+When in the off state the alarm and tracking system supplies are still active, all other supplies are turned off.

-Before using the system please ensure the shutdown switch is in the system on position (button in).
+Before using the system please ensure the system shutdown switch is in the on position (button in).

-2.4 Connecting to the Mains 230V supply and Safety checks
+2.3 Connecting to the Mains 230V supply and Safety checks

-For your safety it is IMPORTANT that you follow these connection instructions each time your Leisure Vehicle is connected to a mains supply.
+For your safety it is IMPORTANT that you follow these connections instructions each time your Leisure Vehicle is connected to a mains supply.
 This section assumes that the system is complete and that a Leisure battery has been installed (see 3.4).

-- a.
-Ensure suitability of the Mains Supply.
+A) Ensure suitability of the Mains Supply.

 Your Leisure Vehicle should only be connected to an approved supply that meets the requirements of BS7671 or relevant harmonised standards.
 In most cases the site warden will hold information regarding suitability of supply.
 If using a generator you also need to comply with the requirements / instructions supplied with the generator.
 Please note that some electronic generators may not be compatible with your leisure system.
-Further generator operational information is contained elsewhere in this manual. - b.
-Switch the PSU internal Power Converter OFF.
-Locate the green 'Charger' power switch on the PSU and ensure the switch is in the off position (button out) before connection to the mains supply. - c.
-Connect the Hook-up Lead.
+Further generator operational information is contained elsewhere in this manual.

+B) Switch the PSU internal Power Converter OFF.

+Locate the green 'Charger' power switch on the PSU and ensure the switch is in the off position (button out) before connection to the mains supply.

+C) Connect the Hook-up Lead.

 Firstly connect the supplied hook-up lead (orange cable with blue connectors) to the Leisure Vehicle and then connect to the mains supply.

-- d.
-Check Residual Current Device operation.
+D) Check Residual Current Device operation.

 Locate the RCD within the PSU and ensure the RCD is switched on (lever in up position).
 Press the 'Test' button and confirm that the RCD turns off (lever in down position).
 Switch the RCD back to the on position (lever in up position).
-If the test button failed to operate the RCD see section 3.10. - e.
-Check Miniature Circuit Breakers.
+If the test button failed to operate the RCD see section 3.18.

+E) Check Miniature Circuit Breakers

 Locate the MCB's within the PSU (adjacent to the RCD) and ensure they are all in the on (up) position.
-If any MCB's fail to 'latch' in the on position see section 3.10. - f.
-Turn the PSU ON.
+If any MCB's fail to 'latch' in the on position see section 3.18.

+F) Turn the PSU ON.

 Locate the black 'Shutdown' button and ensure it is in the on position (press button in).
 Locate the green 'Charger' switch on the PSU and turn to the on position (press button in).
-The charger switch will illuminate when turned on. - g.
-Check correct Polarity.
+The charger switch will illuminate when turned on.

+G) Check correct Polarity.

 Locate the 'Reverse polarity' indicator on the PSU and ensure that the indicator is NOT illuminated.
-If the indicator is illuminated see section 3.10. - h.
-Check operation of equipment.
-It is now safe to operate the 12v and 230v equipment.
+If the indicator is illuminated see section 3.18.

+H) Check operation of equipment.

+It is now safe to operate the 12V and 230V equipment.

-2.5 Control Panel - Component Layout
+2.4 Control Panel - Component Layout